Monticello Railway Museum: Locomotives

-Gulf, Mobile, and Ohio Railroad sleeper #9012 "Timothy B. Blackstone" was built by American Car and Foundry Company in 1950.
-It was named after Timothy Blackstone, a former president of the GM&O. It was later acquired by the Pacific Railroad Society, and donated to the Monticello museum in 2015.
+Rolling stock

 Structures

 Nelson's Crossing Depot was donated in 1977.
 This Illinois Central Railroad depot was formerly located in Deland, Illinois.
 The depot was built in 1919 and rebuilt in 1942.
 The depot was moved to the museum in 1980 and is the ticket office and gift shop of the museum.

-The Wabash Depot was built in 1899 to replace a smaller depot, burned earlier that year.
+The Wabash Depot was built in 1899 to replace a smaller depot that had burned earlier that year.
 At the time the Wabash mainline went through Monticello between what is now the grain elevator and McDonald's.
 The line was moved west onto a fill, straightened, and a new steel bridge was built over what was the Illinois Central Railroad (now Monticello Railway Museum trackage).
 On April 20, 1904, the depot was moved to higher ground beside the new mainline.
 The depot was moved to its present location on May 29, 1987, and was restored by the Monticello Depot Association.
 January 1.
-1993, that organization, its members and assets were absorbed into the Monticello Railway Museum.
+1993, that organization, its members and its assets were absorbed into the Monticello Railway Museum.

 Special events

 Railroad Days

-Among the special events at the museum, there is Railroad Days held each year the third weekend of September.
-One ticket per day allows riders to experience the ultimate railroad experience in the Midwest.
-A regular passenger train using former Illinois Central coaches and office car #7, a mixed-freight train, plus motor cars going into White Heath.
+Among the special events at the museum, Railroad Days are held each year on the third weekend of September.
+One daily ticket allows riders to experience the ultimate railroad experience in the Midwest.
+A regular passenger train using former Illinois Central coaches and office car #7, a mixed-freight train, along with motor cars going into White Heath.

 Fireworks Special

-A fireworks special train leaves at 8.00pm and travels north to the museum grounds to set and watch fireworks.
-Air conditioned coaches and open air car, and open window coaches along with two locomotives are used.
+A fireworks special train, pulled by two locomotives, leaves at 8:00 pm and travels north to the museum grounds to view fireworks.
+Air-conditioned coaches, an open-air car, and open-window coaches are used.